ajmasia/betapermanente/README.md

 ## 🔀 Git Workflow

-This project uses a **simplified GitHub Flow** optimized for solo development and frequent content publishing.
+This project uses a **simplified GitHub Flow** optimized for solo.linkelopment and frequent content publishing.

 ### Branching Strategy